 India- France: Indo-Pacific region Interests

-French islands – Réunion and Mayotte in the Indian Ocean and New Caledonia and French Polynesia in the South Pacific – making France a stakeholder in the region.
+French islands – Réunion and Mayotte in the Indian Ocean and New Caledonia and French Polynesia in the South Pacific – make France a stakeholder in the region.

-- But regional dimension to the strategic partnership remains dormant as India was reluctant to join hands with any other power, especially western powers in Indo-Pacific region due to its cold war legacy of NAM.
+- But the regional dimension to the strategic partnership remains dormant as India was reluctant to join hands with any other power, especially Western powers in the Indo-Pacific region due to its cold war legacy of NAM.

-- This equation changed with the rise of Chinese clout in the region and simultaneous decline of American hegemony from the region.
+- This equation changed with the rise of Chinese clout in the region and the simultaneous decline of American hegemony in the region.

 - This prompted India to look for like-minded countries to jointly spearhead the security architecture of the region.